SevenShepherd/SevenShepherd.github.io/_posts/2024-02-21-false-teachers.markdown

 <sup style="font-weight:bold;">22</sup> But <span style="font-weight:bold;color:ForestGreen;">the Holy Spirit produces this kind of <span style="font-size:1.2em;color:YellowGreen;">fruit</span> in our lives</span>: love, joy, peace, patience, kindness, goodness, faithfulness, <sup style="font-weight:bold;">23</sup> gentleness, and self-control.
 There is no law against these things!
 >
 &mdash; Galatians 5:19-23 NLT.

+Bearing fruit happens naturally for living trees, both in nature and metaphorically.
+A branch cannot bear fruit by itself (John 15:1-17).
+If a tree was genuinely alive it would bear fruit.
+It's the fruit of the Spirit, not the fruit of human decision (Gal 5:22-23).
+If the fruit isn’t growing the root is dead (Mt 3:8,10; Jn 15:8; Jas 2:17).

 <script>
     var refTagger = {